There is a ‘joke’ in the speechie world that we ‘teach kids to talk back’. And it’s true!

 And here’s an example:

-At the end of a recent session, I told a child, let’s call them Billy, on the communication app Proloquo2Go “it is time to go to school”.
+At the end of a recent session with a young client (let’s call them Billy) I used the communication app Proloquo2Go to tell Billy “It is time to go to school”.

 Billy’s mum and I celebrated.
 Yes, celebrated!

-• Billy is early in their Proloquo2Go journey, and usually uses single words.
+- Billy is early in their Proloquo2Go journey, and usually uses single words.
+Their reply using more words demonstrated an improvement in their communication skills.

-And so you now you see it!
-Because by gosh, by gosh, THAT is communication progress
+And so now you see it!
+Because by gosh, by gosh, THAT is communication progress.

 Billy had also entered the room at the start of the session and communicated “set a timer” (until iPad time), so the communication about the game was actually a continuation of their self-advocacy!
 The communication continuum focused around their own needs!